Floorp-Projects/Floorp/docs/bug-mgmt/processes/security-approval.rst

 -  Comments in the code should not mention a security issue is being fixed.
 Don’t paint a picture or an arrow pointing to security issues any more than the code changes already do.
--  Avoid linking it to non-security bugs with Blocks, Depends, or See Also, especially if those bugs may give a hint to the sort of security issue involved.
-Mention the bug in a comment on the security bug instead.
-We can always fill in the links later after the fix has shipped.
 -  Do not push to Try servers if possible: this exposes the security issues for these critical and high rated bugs to public viewing.
 In an ideal case, testing of patches is done locally before final